thelegendofmario/open-scouting/README.md

 python manage.py runserver
 ```

+Now, navigate to the `./admin` page (usually `http://127.0.0.1:8000/admin`), add view the `User` models.
+Find the superuser you just created, scroll down, and fill out all the fields for the profile object to prevent any errors

 Additionally, you should start the Tailwind CSS builder with the following command, or use the `Build CSS` task in Visual Studio Code
 ```bash
 npm run build:css